"Disneyland proudly presents, our spectacular festival pageant of nighttime magic and imagination ..." Those words get my froggy goosebumps going!

-It Never Rains In Southern California.
+It never rains in Southern California.
 While it's a popular myth (and semi-known song) that SoCal doesn't get rain, the winter months can bring some rainfall.
-We've noticed that the Los Angeles area has been getting a lot more rainfall this year than in the past.
-While the rain is much needed, it can be frustrating when it rains on your parade.
-The parade cannot run in the rain or if the ground is wet, so it is possible for Disneyland to cancel or reschedule the parade due to rain.
-If you are visiting on a rainy day, watch the hourly weather, and check with Cast Members for the latest updates.
-If the parade is going to be canceled, the park will make announcements about 5 minutes before scheduled parade time.
+Luckily, this parade run is during the driest spring and summer months.
+The parade cannot run in the rain or if the ground is wet.
+It's possible for Disneyland to cancel or reschedule the parade due to rain.
+If you are visiting on a rainy day, watch the hourly weather.
+Check with cast members for the latest updates.
+If the parade is going to be canceled, the park will make announcements about five minutes before the scheduled parade time.
 An alternate nighttime show that isn’t hurt by a little water is the World of Color show at Disney California Adventure.
-Both World of Color and Fireworks could be affected by heavy winds.
+Both World of Color and fireworks can be affected by heavy winds.

-After the first parade we park-hopped over to catch World of Color and then hopped right back for the second Electrical Parade.
-We were lucky to get a front row spot again last minute (and just in front of the pedestrian crosswalk).
-If you really don’t like to wait around, the second parade (if offered) is the way to go.
-Here’s to making hoppy memories with your family while taking a step back to a simpler time by viewing the Main Street Electrical Parade together.
+If you really don’t like to wait around or feel packed in, the second parade (if offered) is the way to go.
+Here’s to making hoppy memories with your family.
+Enjoy taking a step back to a simpler time by viewing the Main Street Electrical Parade together!

 Do you have tips on the best viewing of the Main Street Electrical Parade?
 How many times have you seen the Main Street Electrical Parade?
 Have you seen it at Disneyland, Walt Disney World or even in Toyko?
 We'd love to know about your memories of this classic parade, so share them in the comments below.